userfront/guide/guide/examples/php.md

 :::::row
 ::::left

-At a high level, PHP authentication works like so:
+At a high level, PHP authentication is structured in 2 parts:

 1. Send an initial request to Userfront to get the JWT access token and save it as a cookie.
 This is what the signup and login forms do.